Security (finance): Primary and secondary market

 Public securities markets are either primary or secondary markets.
 In the primary market, the money for the securities is received by the issuer of the securities from investors, typically in an initial public offering (IPO).
 In the secondary market, the securities are simply assets held by one investor selling them to another investor, with the money going from one investor to the other.

 An initial public offering is when a company issues public stock newly to investors, called an "IPO" for short.
 A company can later issue more new shares, or issue shares that have been previously registered in a shelf registration.
-These later new issues are also sold in the primary market, but they are not considered to be an IPO but are often called a "secondary offering".
-Issuers usually retain investment banks to assist them in administering the IPO, obtaining SEC (or other regulatory body) approval of the offering filing, and selling the new issue.
+These later new issues are also sold in the primary market, but they are not considered to be an IPO, and are often called a "secondary offering".
+Issuers usually retain investment banks to assist them in administering the IPO, obtaining regulatory approval of the offering filing, and selling the new issue.
 When the investment bank buys the entire new issue from the issuer at a discount to resell it at a markup, it is called a firm commitment underwriting.
 However, if the investment bank considers the risk too great for an underwriting, it may only assent to a best effort agreement, where the investment bank will simply do its best to sell the new issue.

 For the primary market to thrive, there must be a secondary market, or aftermarket that provides liquidity for the investment security—where holders of securities can sell them to other investors for cash.
 Otherwise, few people would purchase primary issues, and, thus, companies and governments would be restricted in raising equity capital (money) for their operations.
 Organized exchanges constitute the main secondary markets.
 Many smaller issues and most debt securities trade in the decentralized, dealer-based over-the-counter markets.

 In Europe, the principal trade organization for securities dealers is the International Capital Market Association.
 In the U.S., the principal trade organization for securities dealers is the Securities Industry and Financial Markets Association, which is the result of the merger of the Securities Industry Association and the Bond Market Association.
 The Financial Information Services Division of the Software and Information Industry Association (FISD/SIIA) represents a round-table of market data industry firms, referring to them as Consumers, Exchanges, and Vendors.
 In India the equivalent organisation is the securities exchange board of India (SEBI).